-The Duke of Edinburgh’s Award has been running at Broadgreen for over 13 successful years now.
+The Duke of Edinburgh’s Award has been running at Broadgreen for many years now.
 It started in 2005 with Merseyside Police and The Duke of Edinburgh's Award Scheme working together in an almost unique project, in collaboration with Broadgreen International School, to deliver the Award.
 Since then the Award has grown immensely.

 In its first year 12 students from Broadgreen achieved their Bronze Award.
 Now, over 300 pupils have received a Bronze, Silver or Gold Award and numbers of participants continue to increase.
 In 2012, Broadgreen International School became a registered Duke of Edinburgh Award Centre which gives us the recognition that we deliver a quality Award, something that we are very proud of here at Broadgreen.

 None of this would have been achieved without the time given by the many volunteers that give up weekends to help run the expedition section, and the help from other members of the school community that give up time after school to give the opportunities the participants require to achieve the Award.